Parenting styles: Indulgent or Permissive

-Neglectful or uninvolved
+Neglectful or Uninvolved

 The parent is not responsive and not demanding.

-Neglectful parents don’t respond to their child’s needs or desires beyond the basics of food, clothing, and shelter.
-Unlike the indulgent/permissive parents, neglectful parents do this because they are detached from their children's needs.
-Neglectful parents are unaware of what their kids are doing, and if they find out, they feel indifferent towards them.
+Neglectful parenting, also known as uninvolved, detached, dismissive, or hands-off parenting, is characterized by a lack of warmth and control.
+Neglectful parents are unaware of what their children are doing, and if they find out, they feel indifferent towards them.
+They may provide basic necessities such as food, shelter, and clothing, but they do not indulge their children's emotions or opinions.
+This leaves children feeling as if their parents' lives are more important than their own.
 Sometimes parents can be neglectful because of stressors they are experiencing in their own life.

-Children of neglectful parents are often lonely, sad, immature, and have a difficult time to adapting to social norms.
+Children of neglectful parents, also sometimes known as latchkey parents, are often lonely, sad, immature, and have a difficult time to adapting to social norms.
 They are more likely to end up in abusive relationships, perform risky behaviors, and have increased rates of injury.
-They can also struggle with low self-esteem and emotional neediness.
+They can also struggle with low self-esteem and emotional neediness, which may be caused from children being left alone throughout their younger years.
+They are also at a risk of developing depression.

+Neglectful parenting has a significant impact on educational performance.
+A 2013 study involving 1000 Indian students showed that children raised under this parenting style—about one-fourth of the subjects—consistently score lower in all subject areas, regardless of their gender or education boards.
+Lack of parental involvement and emotional support often leads these children to develop a sense of emotional detachment, mistrust of authority figures, and patterns of delinquency during adolescence, because they might feel that no one is monitoring them.
+These children might still get along well with their peers.

 Cultural effects on children

-Most studies, mainly in English-speaking countries, show that children of authoritative parents have the best outcomes in different domains (behavioral, psychological and social adjustment…).
+Most studies, mainly in English-speaking countries, show that children of authoritative parents have the best outcomes in different domains (behavioral, psychological and social adjustment...).
 The case might be different, however, for Asian populations, where the authoritarian style was found as good as the authoritative style.
 On the other hand, some studies have found a superiority of the indulgent style in Spain, Portugal or Brazil, but the methodology of these studies has been contested.
 More recently a study has shown that in Spain, while using the same questionnaire used in other countries, the authoritative style continues to be the best one for children.
 Furthermore, a systematic review has shown that the results do not depend on the culture but on the instruments used: studies measuring control as coercion find a detrimental effect of such control on adolescents, and better outcomes for children of permissive parents; however, when behavioral control is measured, such control is positive, and authoritative parents get the best results.